Doctors can't help everyone during rapid Omicron spread - NZMA

 Critical workers who are contacts of cases will be able to return to work sooner if they can provide a negative rapid antigen test.

 "Text message notification for positive cases will begin at this stage, with phone support still available for those who need it.
-Contacts will also be notified via text message," she said.
+Contacts will also be notified via text message."

 Papakura Marae GP Matire Harwood visits her Covid-19 patients - usually twice - while they are isolating.